If you've ever felt the frustration of managing multiple online accounts, whether…

 For $199 or $18 per month, you get the stand, along with Square’s Reader and dock.

-The Square Terminal boasts a similar flat-rate transaction fee to the Square reader, which is available for $299 or $27/month for 12 months.
+The Square Terminal has a similar flat-rate transaction fee to the Square reader, available for $299 or $27/month for 12 months.

 If you need to attach an additional piece of equipment, you’ll require a USB hub, which costs $39.